micrec90/MyAspDotNetApplication/README.md

 # MyAspDotNetApplication
-A simple RESTful Web API project for using ASP.NET
+A simple RESTful Web API project using ASP.NET